Practical advice for sleep, eating and behaviour issues in babies, toddlers and children up to 11 years old.

 Being a parent isn’t easy.
 At some point, almost all families with young children will face a problem that they struggle to sort out themselves, and this is where I can help!

-Some people call us parent coaches, others would class us as super nannies, or sleep trainers.
+Some people call what we do parent coaching, others would class as a super nanny role or a sleep trainer.
 If you can’t find the solution for your child’s sleep, eating or behaviour issues in books, on the internet or from your health visitor or friends, or if you simply want advice from an external person with experience and understanding of baby, toddler and children’s sleep, eating and behaviour, we can help you.

 “Dee has a warm and engaging, yet no nonsense personality.
-She’s empathetic and non-judgemental.
+She’s empathetic and non-judgmental.
 Her focus is on solving the problem and not blaming the cause!

-Dee started working as “The Sleep Fairy” in 2009, having started working with children over 20 years ago.
-Since then, her methods have been so successful that she has trained and built up a small, select team of highly experienced “Sleep Fairies” to work with her, practising Dee’s tried and tested techniques, so they all have the knowledge and understanding to help you and your child overcome:
+Dee started working as “The Sleep Fairy” in 2009, having started working with children in 1994.
+Since then, her methods have been so successful that she has trained and built up a small, select team of highly experienced “Sleep Fairies” to work with her, practicing Dee’s tried and tested techniques, so they all have the knowledge and understanding to help you and your child overcome:

 - Sleeping problems – night-time waking, difficulties settling to sleep, resettling through the night, early rising